unilaiva/unilaiva-songbook/README.md

 -----------------------------------------------

-If you are on a UNIX-compatible system (e.g. Linux), you can use the provided `compile_unilaiva-songbook.sh` shell script to build the document.
+If you are on a UNIX-compatible system (e.g. Linux), you can use the provided `compile-songbooks.sh` shell script to build the document.
 It builds all the book versions, including two-booklet version, each with all printout styles.
-For help about options, run: `compile_unilaiva-songbook.sh --help`
+For help about options, run: `compile-songbooks.sh --help`

 Otherwise you must do the compilation steps manually, see **Option THREE**.